 Fraudulent Electronic Withdrawals

 The Electronic Fund Transfer Act provides consumers relief from fraudulent electronic transactions.
 If you report a loss within two days of discovery, you will only be responsible for $50.
 If you report a fraudulent transaction after two days but within 60 days, your losses are limited to $500.
 If you fail to report a fraudulent transaction within 60 days of discovery, you may face liability for the entire amount of the fraudulent transaction unless your bank has additional safeguards that go above those provided by the law.

 Even if the fraudulent transaction is your fault because you may have fallen for an online phishing scam or left your PIN number somewhere where it was obtained by a thief, your liability is limited to the Transfer Act law's provisions described above.
 Your bank may initially try to claim that the fraudulent transactions are your fault, so be sure to assert your rights.
-Federal law is clear -- negligence does not reduce your rights.
+Federal law is clear – negligence does not reduce your rights.
 Of course, you'll want to take steps to prevent this from happening in the future.
 You can change your passwords to include numbers and symbols, check your monthly statements religiously and start using two-step identification.